 Quickstart: Create a Stream Analytics job by using the Azure portal

 This quickstart shows you how to create a Stream Analytics job in the Azure portal.
 In this quickstart, you define a Stream Analytics job that reads real-time streaming data and filters messages with a temperature greater than 27.
-Your Stream Analytics job will read data from IoT Hub, transform the data, and write the output data to a container in blob storage.
+The Stream Analytics job reads data from IoT Hub, transforms the data, and writes the output data to a container in an Azure blob storage.
 The input data used in this quickstart is generated by a Raspberry Pi online simulator.

 Before you begin